svera/lemur/README.md

 Just clone the project and run ```fig up``` to build the containers and run the application.
 Follow the steps on [https://github.com/svera/fig-silex](https://github.com/svera/fig-silex) if you need more information.

-For development testing, you also need a way for external services to reach your environment.
+For development, you also need a way for external services to reach your environment.
 For that, you can use [ngrok](https://ngrok.com/).

 ## Use